substack/hyperlog-index/readme.markdown

 ## dex.ready(fn)

-`fn()` fires when the indexes have "caught up" to the latest known change in the hyperlog.
+Registers the callback `fn()` to fire when the indexes have "caught up" to the latest known change in the hyperlog.
+This gets fired once, and multiple ready functions can be set.

 ## dex.on('error', function (err) {})